 Manali Himachal Pradesh, India Travel Guide

 Naggar: (Approx. 21 km, 45 minutes-1 hour from Manali).
 Features Naggar Castle, Nicholas Roerich Art Gallery, ancient temples, and traditional Himachali villages.
 Private taxis are common.
 Half-day is suggested.
-Many taxis offer a Manali-Naggar-Manali round trip.
+Many taxis offer a Manali-Naggar-Manali return trip.

 Manali’s location features access to a range of natural landscapes, perfect for outdoor beauty and calm.